Early Alert System

-Identifying these behaviors early gives the instructor the opportunity to raise the “red flag” on behalf of a particular student so that the student can take the appropriate action to change his/her course.
-The system then alerts the advisor and Office of Student Success, who can connect the student to the resources they need to improve and succeed.
+Identifying these behaviors early gives the instructor the opportunity to raise the “red flag” on behalf of a particular student so that the student can take the appropriate action to redirect his/her progress.
+The system then alerts the student's academic advisor and the Office of Student Success, who can connect the student to the resources they need to improve and succeed.

 How will a student know if a professor has a concern?